-During the financial period under review, the Group posted a Revenue of RM18.3 million compared to RM28.3 million in the corresponding period of 2019.
-The decline was mainly due to the global COVID-19 pandemic which resulted in the decrease in timber demand and also the selling price.
+During the financial period under review, the Group posted a revenue of RM30.9 million compared to RM18.3 million in the corresponding period of 2020.
+The worldwide and local measures against the spread of COVID-19 had a negative impact on the Company's operations in the year 2020.
+However, there was a recovery situation in the year 2021.